Elringus/ElringusMe/_posts/2023-12-04-variable-font-subset.md

 In many cases, variable fonts come with lots of extra, which you many not need on your website: charsets (languages), ligatures, weights, etc. Each such extra (especially charsets) occupy extra space, which we can strip to reduce final font file size.

 Let's take [JetBrains Mono](https://www.jetbrains.com/lp/mono) font for example.
 Say we want to use it for code snippets on a documentation website.
 We get a variable variant of the font in the downloaded archive, which is nice, but it's quite hefty: **300KB**.
 This is because it contains charsets for 148 languages, as proudly featured on the landing.
-Not sure why JB decided a font designed for code needs to include anything but Latin, but we most likely won't need those other 147 languages inside out code snippets.
+Not sure why JB decided a font designed for code needs to include anything but English, but we most likely won't need those other 147 languages inside out code snippets.

 Thanks to [fonttools](https://github.com/fonttools/fonttools) utility we can easily strip the font from all the extra chars and/or features.